Jason-chen-taiwan/Open_Blog/README.md

-# JasonCrypto's Blog
+# Open Blog

-A Flask-based blog system focused on cybersecurity, AI, and blockchain technology.
+A one-click deployable blog system built with Flask.
+Create your personal blog in minutes.

 ## Features